marco-willi/camera-trap-data-pipeline/README.md

 ## Upload new Data to Zooniverse

 The following steps are required to upload new data to Zooniverse including machine learning scores.
 The following codes show an example for processing RUA data.
+If no machine learning scores are required one can skip to 'Upload Manifest' after 'Compress Images'.

 ### Compress Images